NIVA-Denmark/CHASE/test_dataset.md

 Level 3 assessment units and another dataframe for Level 4 assessment units.

+*As can be seen from the map, some station positions should be checked.
+This is outside the scope of this test.*

 ``` r
  df3 <- st_intersection(df_sf, units3)
  df4 <- st_intersection(df_sf, units4)